quark-engine/quark-engine/docs/source/quark_script.rst

 Next, we use Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if any APIs in the caller method for string matching.

-If Not, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.
+If NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

 If YES, check if there are any delimiters used in string matching for a filter.
 IF NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.